Max Planck PhDnet Statutes

 3 Aims

-3.1 Improve qualification of MPS-PhDs
+3.1 Improve the professional growth and development of MPS-PhDs

 To improve the qualification of MPS-PhDs, the PhDnet